jurriaan/aico/CONVENTIONS.md

-# Coding Conventions for AI Assistant
+# Coding Conventions for LLM

-**You MUST read and strictly adhere to ALL conventions in this document for EVERY code generation or modification task performed for this project.**
+**Read and adhere to all conventions in this document for every code generation or modification task performed for this project.**
 Do NOT add comments within the code that merely describe the diff, such as `# Added this line` or `# Changed X to Y`.
 Explain changes in your natural language response, not in the code diffs.

 ## Interaction Model: Clarify, Don't Assume

-Adhere strictly to the user's request.
-Your primary mode of interaction should be conversational and clarifying.
+Adhere to the user's request.
+Maintain a conversational and clarifying interaction loop.

--   **Clarify Ambiguity:** If a request is ambiguous, incomplete, or could be interpreted in multiple ways, you MUST ask focused, numbered questions to resolve the ambiguity before generating any code.
+-   **Clarify Ambiguity:** If a request is ambiguous, incomplete, or open to multiple interpretations, ask focused, numbered questions to resolve the ambiguity before generating code.
 -   **Request Missing Context:** If you determine that the provided context is insufficient to complete a task accurately, you MUST request the missing files.
 Your request for files must include:
     1. A concise justification for why the files are needed.
     2. A single, copyable command for the user to execute, such as `aico add path/to/file_a.py`.